Lithuania Opens Door to Gay Chechens Fleeing Persecution, While U.S. Slams It Shut

 Independent Russian newspaper Novaya Gazeta first reported the imprisonment and abuse of gay Chechens in April.

-While the reports drew widespread condemnation, including sharp rebuke from U.S. Ambassador to the U.N.
-Nikki Haley, the White House was conspicuously quiet on the matter.
+While the reports drew widespread condemnation, including a sharp rebuke from Nikki Haley, the U.S. ambassador to the U.N., the White House was conspicuously quiet on the matter.
 The White House gave no indication the issue came up during President Donald Trump’s now infamous meeting with Russian Foreign Minister Sergei Lavrov on May 10, and said it was “not aware” if Trump was even briefed on the issue.

 New and Improved Comments